U.S. Supreme Court rules that Americans are legally allowed to carry guns in public | Gephardt Daily

-June 23 (UPI) — The U.S. Supreme Court on Thursday issued a rare decision involving constitutional gun rights and ruled that Americans have the right to carry arms outside of the home and in public — in a major victory for advocates of the Second Amendment.
+WASHINGTON, D.C., June 24, 2022 (UPI) — The U.S. Supreme Court on Thursday issued a rare decision involving constitutional gun rights and ruled that Americans have the right to carry arms outside of the home and in public .

 The high court voted 6-3 in striking down a New York law that said gun owners must demonstrate a need to carry firearms outside the home to obtain a legal permit.